demogitjava/demo_websitebuilder/README.md

 Demo Websitebuilder with Spring Boot + Theamleaf + Grapesjs
 ============================================================

-make sure that you the h2 demodatabases are installed the default path is your user directory as root under ubuntu is
+make sure that h2 demodatabases are installed.

+The default path is your user directory as root under ubuntu is
 <br/>
 /root
 <br/>
-for an other path you habe to edit the application.properties file
+for an other path you have to edit the application.properties file

 <br/>
 <br/>